These resources come in three sections:

 Nelson, Charmaine.
 The Color of Stone: Sculpting the Black Female Subject in Nineteenth-Century America.
 Minneapolis: University of Minnesota Press, 2007.
 159-180.

-This book focuses not specifically on Black artists, but on the representation of Black female bodies in the classic white marble associated with ethnic Whiteness that was the norm in neoclassical sculpture.
+This book starts out not with Black artists, but with the representation of Black female bodies in the classic white marble associated with ethnic Whiteness that was the norm in neoclassical sculpture.
 In many ways.
-Nelson aslo compares the women sculptors in Rome (among whom Lewis lived and worked) to their male competitors, as they all tackle similar topics (such as the death of Cleopatra).
-In her chapter on Lewis’ Death of Cleopatra (Chapter 7, “The Black Queen in the White Body,” pp.159-180), she compares the sculpture primarily with William Whetmore Story’s Cleopatra.
-Although that leaves out other important variations on the theme created in Rome at the time, Nelson’s analysis of Lewis’s sculpture was thought-provoking for me.
+Nelson also compares the women sculptors in Rome (among whom Lewis lived and worked) to their male competitors, as they all tackle similar topics (such as the death of Cleopatra).
+But it all builds up to Nelson’s chapter on Lewis’ Death of Cleopatra (Chapter 7, “The Black Queen in the White Body,” pp.159-180), she compares the sculpture primarily with William Wetmore Story’s Cleopatra (on which she also has a chapter).
+Although that leaves out other works with Cleopatra as a theme that may have had more influence on Lewis, Nelson’s analysis of Lewis’s sculpture is thought-provoking and, like Buick’s work, ground-breaking in terms of asking questions about Lewis and Black women’s bodies.

 Perry, Regenia, ed.
 Free Within Ourselves: African-American Artists in the Collection of the National Museum of American Art.
 Introduction by Kinshasha Holman Conwill.
 Washington, D.C. ; National Museum of American Art in association with Pomegranate Artbooks, 1994.